Introduction

 Common Implementations

-Redis is an in-memory key-value store designed for speed.
-It processes data with microsecond latency and supports advanced data structures (lists, sets, sorted sets).
-Use it for caching, session storage, and real-time leaderboards.
+Redis is an in-memory key-value store delivering sub-millisecond latency.
+It supports data structures beyond simple values: lists, sets, sorted sets.
+Use it for caching, real-time leaderboards, and rate limiting.

 Object Storage